-We know sin exists and most of us think we know what it looks like, but sin, my friends, is sneaky.
+We know sin exists and most of us think we know what it looks like, but sin can be sneaky.
 There are times we sin without knowing … or maybe without wanting to know.

 Sin doesn’t just happen.
 First there is temptation, and then there is a choice.